imkaransandhu/imkaransandhu/README.md

 ### Hey!
 I'm Karan Singh 👋

-I'm a software developer from New Zealand. 🇳🇿
+I'm a recent graduate and looking for software developer role in New Zealand. 🇳🇿

 I currently live in South Auckland, New Zealand. 🇳🇿